uppsala-makerspace/loerdagskurser/docs/data/utvaerderingar/20251206/README.md

 Here I type over the evaluations results as truthfully as I can, keeping spelling errors.
 If there were two suggestions in one form, I split these up in two.
-I have replaced an explicity name by `[name]`.

 ## What goes well?